Museum Launches Spanish-Language Audio Tour During Hispanic Heritage MonthSeptember 17, 2021

 “We’re thrilled to be able to offer this new Spanish-language tour as another way to provide a welcoming experience for all Museum guests,” said Dr. Tyler Putman, Senior Manager of Gallery Interpretation.
 “Our mission is to uncover and share compelling stories about the diverse people and complex events that sparked America’s ongoing experiment in liberty, equality, and self-government, and this new tour is an exciting step toward making these stories available to an even broader audience.”

 The Spanish-language tour is a translation of the currently available English-language audio tour, narrated by Museum President and CEO Dr. R. Scott Stephenson.
-The Spanish-language audio tour is free for download on your mobile device here or via QR code at the front desk.
+The Spanish-language audio tour is free for download on your mobile device here or via QR code at the front desk (Editor's Note: The free version of this audio tour is no longer available).
 Sanitized audio wands are available for $5 ($3 for Museum Members, $4 for groups).
 Accompanying printed Spanish-language transcripts are available onsite and online.
 The Museum also offers a printed, Spanish-language Museum Visitor Guide & Map at the front desk.

 “AL DÍA News is proud to collaborate with the Museum of the American Revolution on this exciting project that provides an opportunity for Spanish speakers to immerse themselves into a full Revolutionary-era experience, said Martin Alfaro, Director of Business Development for AL DIA News.
 “We applaud the Museum's inclusive approach and their interest in uncovering the contributions of diverse individuals who were part of establishing our nation, including women, native people, and free and enslaved people of African descent.”